Why Are Women More Vulnerable to the Effects of Wine than Men?

 Water Percentage in the Body

-Wines contain ethyl alcohol which makes them intoxicating for some people.
+Wines contain ethyl alcohol which makes them intoxicating.
 Ethyl alcohol distributes quickly in the body – more quickly than water.
 Scientific studies show that men generally have a higher percentage of body water than women.
 Therefore, for women, it takes less time for the alcohol content to reach the brain; hence they become intoxicated quicker.

 Women get drunk faster than men because they have a lower amount of the enzyme CYP2E1 in their bodies.
 The enzyme helps to break down the alcohol molecules.
 This means that it takes less time for a woman’s body to absorb the same amount of alcohol as it does for a man’s body.